sq8kfh/h9avr-bootloader/README.md

 # h9avr-can
-CAN common lib and a bootloader for a h9 project.
+AVR bootloader for a h9 project.

 ## Example
 ```